Updated: May 27

 Many of the annual Holidays can work well as a wedding theme.
 If your couple is getting married in December around the winter Holidays you might suggest a color palette of white, green, and red.

-While true themes maybe aren't that common for weddings, they are very popular for other events like corporate events, auctions, galas, award ceremonies and more.
+While true themes aren't especially common for weddings, they are very popular for other events like corporate events, auctions, galas, award ceremonies and more.

 Personal Color Preferences